IrosTheBeggar/mStream/README.md

 * [JSON configuration docs page](docs/json_config.md)

 mStream can also be booted using a JSON file using the `-j` flag.
-Using a JSON config file allows for advanced configuration options, such as multiple users and folders.
-When booting with a JSON config file, all other flags will be ignored.
-An example config with multiple users is shown below.

 ```shell
 mstream -j /path/to/config.json
 ```

+Using a JSON config file allows for advanced configuration options, such as multiple users and folders.
+When booting with a JSON config file, all other flags will be ignored.

 Editing a JSON config by hand is tedious.
 There's a number of special flags that will launch a prompt to guide you through editing the config.
 It's recommended you run the `--wizard` program if this is your first time using mStream